 Carlsberg buys controlling stake in China's Chongqing Brewery

-COPENHAGEN/SHANGHAI (Reuters) - Danish brewer Carlsberg (CARLb.CO) upped its stake in China's Chongqing Brewery (600132.SS) to 60 percent, strengthening its foothold in the world's largest beer market by volume, and hopes to further increase its holding, the latter said.
+COPENHAGEN/SHANGHAI (Reuters) - Danish brewer Carlsberg (CARLb.CO) upped its stake in China's Chongqing Brewery (600132.SS) to 60 percent, strengthening its foothold in the world's largest beer market by volume, and hopes to increase its holding further, the Chinese company said.

 Asia has become the main battleground for the top four global brewers - Carlsberg, AB InBev (ABI.BR), SABMiller (SAB.L) and Heineken (HEIN.AS) - which need the growing middle classes in emerging markets to compensate for sluggish sales in Europe and the United States.